MARCH 23-27, 2022

 This is a 5 mile out and back hike through a sandy and rocky canyon, featuring a 70 foot waterfall at the furthest point and with luck, bighorn sheep!
 We'll leave the parking area and begin our trek through the sandy wash, hiking northeast toward the volcanic ash hills.
 Once we reach the rust-colored rhyolite walls we'll enter the canyon and notice cooler temperatures and the sound of running water cascading over the eroding canyon floor.
 After 2.5 miles and about a 900 foot elevation gain, we'll reach the 70 foot waterfall where we'll stop for lunch before retracing our steps back out.
 The entire hike should take us about 3-4 hours to complete.

 This steep, rugged canyon opens to grand vistas of the floor of Death Valley.
 Narrow tunnels and sheer rock slots require moderate scrambling to dramatic views of Death Valley.
+Special attractions include several slot side canyons with natural bridges and pour-offs inviting further exploration.
 The canyon also lies within bighorn sheep habitat.

 Space: Limited to 47 participants (including leaders and assistants)